npm/cli/docs/content/using-npm/config.md

 If set to false, then ignore `package-lock.json` files when installing.
 This will also prevent _writing_ `package-lock.json` if `save` is true.

-When package package-locks are disabled, automatic pruning of extraneous modules will also be disabled.
-To remove extraneous modules with package-locks disabled use `npm prune`.

 <!-- automatically generated, do not edit manually -->
 <!-- see lib/utils/config/definitions.js -->